jbiers/library/README.md

 # library
-A LIbrary project made for The Odin Project using HTML, CSS and JavaScript with the goal of practicing Object Oriented Programming.
+Library website made for The Odin Project using HTML, CSS and JavaScript with the goal of practicing Object Oriented Programming.

 ![Screenshot from 2022-01-26 21-44-45](https://user-images.githubusercontent.com/85142222/151277473-4a7b2f24-874b-4404-8637-55439423a801.png)